Small Strong Blocking Sets by Concatenation: Background

 \begin{example} A \emph{simplex code} $\mathcal{S}_q(k)$ of dimension $k$ over $\F_q$ is a code defined up to equivalence as follows: its generator matrix is obtained by choosing as columns a nonzero vector from each 1-dimensional subspace of $\F_q^k$.
 It is easy to prove that its parameters are $[(q^k-1)/(q-1),k,q^{k-1}]_q$ and that all nonzero codewords have the same weight.
 This last property implies that $\mathcal{S}_q(k)$ is minimal. \end{example}

+The importance of minimal codes relies on their connection with cryptography and coding theory.
+In fact, minimal codewords in linear codes were used by Massey \cite{Massey1993,Massey1995} to determine the access structure in a code-based secret sharing scheme.
+Previously, minimal codewords were studied in connection with decoding algorithms \cite{MR551274}.
+In the last years, minimal codes attracted attention and many of the constructions are connected with few-weight codes (see e.g. \cite{SHI202160,8915756,SHI2020111840}) or exploit the so-called Ashikhmin-Barg condition \cite{ashikhmin1998minimal}.
+In the last few years, geometric methods have played a crucial role, as we will see in the following sections.
+Finally, in a very recent work \cite{alfaranolinear}, minimal rank-metric codes are investigated, in connection with linear sets.
+As a byproduct, new constructions and perspectives on minimal codes are obtained.

 In this paper, the \emph{concatenation of codes}, a standard way of combining codes to obtain a code of larger length, plays a crucial role.
 To describe this process, let $n,k$ be two integers such that $n\geq k$ and let $\pi:\F_{q^k}\to \F_q^n$ be an $\F_q$-linear injection.
-In the concatenation process, $\F_{q^k}$-linear codes in $\F_{q^k}^N$ are called \emph{outer codes} and the $\F_q$-linear code $\mathcal{I}:=\pi(\F_{q^k})$ is called \emph{inner code}.
+In the concatenation process, the $\F_{q^k}$-linear code $\mathcal{C}$ is called \emph{outer code} and the $\F_q$-linear code $\mathcal{I}:=\pi(\F_{q^k})$ is called \emph{inner code}.
 If $\C$ is an $\F_{q^k}$-linear code of length $N$ and $\F_{q^k}$-dimension $K$, then the $\F_q$-linear code